peter-smu/kouvaris_CS1/Kouvaris_CaseStudy.md

 ranges.
 For countries classified in this way, there can be a large range.
 One may consider the reason for this to be the economies of scale available at some point when an econonmy is slightly larger than Low income economies.
-There most likely exists a economic point where the production of a country increases rapidly that is out of range from the narrowly distributed "Low income" nations, but achievable by middle income ones.
+There most likely exists an economic point where the production of a country increases rapidly that is out of range from the narrowly distributed "Low income" nations, but achievable by middle income ones.
 We can assume this point exists somewhere around the